MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Slowest queue card](media/analytics-10.PNG "Slowest queue card")

-The subscript describes the absolute change in this value for the current time frame compared to average wait (dwell) time across all queues during the selected time frame.
+The subscript in this card describes the absolute change in this value for the current time frame compared to average wait (dwell) time across all queues during the selected time frame.
 The triangle to the left of the subscript indicates whether the change was positive or negative.

-Below the highlights banner, the Analytics page shows two data visualizations for each skill, starting with Shopper analytics.
+Below the highlights banner, the **Analytics** page shows two data visualizations for each skill, starting with Shopper analytics.

 > [!TIP]
 > You can hover over the information icon for any graph to get more information about the graph.
 You can also hover over a point in a graph to reveal details.